 Welcome to the Summer of Buzz.
 This season, it seems, marketers are taking to the streets, as well as caf?s, nightclubs, and the Internet, in record numbers.
 Vespa importer Piaggio USA has its biker gang.
 Hebrew National is dispatching "mom squads" to grill up its hot dogs in backyard barbecues, while Hasbro Games has deputized hundreds of fourth- and fifth-graders as "secret agents" to tantalize their peers with Hasbro's new POX electronic game.
 Their goal: to seek out the trendsetters in each community and subtly push them into talking up their brand to their friends and admirers.
 By orchestrating a tsunami of chatter, marketers are hoping to replicate the pattern set by such overnight sensations as independent film The Blair Witch Project, the Harry Potter book series, and Razor kick scooters.
 In each case, buzz that seemed to come from out of nowhere transformed what otherwise would have been a niche product into a mass phenomenon.

 This is the new world of buzz marketing, where brand come-ons sometimes are veiled to the point of opacity and where it is the consumers themselves who are lured into doing the heavy lifting of spreading the message.
 Sure, generating great buzz for their products has been the holy grail in marketing circles since P.T.
 Barnum learned to work a crowd.
 But the art of generating word-of-mouth has grown far more sophisticated since the early days of simple publicity stunts.
 Marketers are learning to turn their brands into carefully guarded secrets that are revealed to a knowing few in each community, who in turn tell a few more, who tell a few more, and so on.
 Rather than blitzing the airways with 30-second TV commercials for its new Focus subcompact, Ford Motor Co.
-(F
+(F) recruited just a handful of trendsetters in a few markets and gave them each a Focus to drive for six months.
+Their duties?
+Simply to be seen with the car and to hand out Focus-themed trinkets to anyone who expressed interest in it.
+"We weren't looking for celebrities.
+We were looking for the assistants to celebrities, party planners, disk jockeys--the people who really seemed to influence what was cool," says Julie Roehm, who implemented the program as Ford Div. car-marketing communications manager and is plotting other buzz forays since moving to a marketing job at DaimlerChrysler (DCX).

 The slightly subversive, slightly underground techniques that form the basis of buzz marketing have been building in popularity for a few years.
 But now a confluence of factors has helped to make buzz more attractive than ever.
 For one thing, buzz is cheap.
 There are no national media buys and no expensive creative components.
 In a period of budget chopping, cheap is good.
 Then there's the rise of the Internet, which means marketers can reach just about anyone in almost any guise they care to assume.
 Finally, buzz marketing attempts to make each encounter with a consumer look like a unique, serendipitous event.
 That's appealing to the desired twentysomethings, who remain skeptical of traditional mass advertising.